campus-crime-watch/campus-crime-watch.github.io/README.md

 There's an option to include a tip button where students can submit tips or comments on public safety on your campus.
 Perhaps this feature could be a moderated discussion board on the site.

 If you have to manually ask for data every six months or year, you cannot automatically update the dataset every few weeks since there's nothing it can automatically pull from.
 If you do have an API you can pull from, automating the dataset's updates is a crucial feature that you should implement.

-We are journalists first and programmers second —— so our code might not be the most efficient or concise.
-We hope that collaboration from people with more coding skills and experience can bring Campus Crimewatch to its fullest potential.